-It’s Wednesday, and you know what that means.
-It’s time to kick off a new Free Drawing.
-This week’s prize is an audiobook of Big Lake Blizzard, the fourth book in my Big Lake mystery series, set right here in the beautiful White Mountains of Arizona.
-All you have to do is click on the Free Drawing link and enter your name in the comments section at the bottom of that page (not this one).
+Have you entered our latest free drawing yet?
+This week’s prize is an audiobook of Longnecks & Twisted Hearts, the third book in my friend George Weir’s excellent Bill Travis mystery series.
+To enter, all you have to do is click on the Free Drawings link or the tab at the top of this page and enter your name in the comments section at the bottom of that page (not this one).
 Only one entry per person per drawing please, and you must enter with your real name.
 To prevent spam or multiple entries, the names of cartoon or movie characters are not allowed.
 The winner will be drawn Sunday evening.

 Check Out Nick’s E-Books In Our E-Book Store